 - Miscarriage: Cramping pains and bleeding before 24 weeks of pregnancy can be a sign of miscarriage.

-- Premature labor: If you’re less than 37 weeks pregnant and are having regular abdominal cramps, consult with your doctor.
+- Premature labor: If you’re less than 37 weeks pregnant and have regular abdominal cramps, consult with your doctor.
 It could be a sign of premature labor.

 - UTI (urinary tract infection): UTIs are common in pregnant women and can usually be easily treated.
 They can cause tummy pain and sometimes pain when you pee.